jost-h-schulte/similimum.info/content/home.md

 ## Welcome

 Have you tried all possible practitioners and therapies?
 Is there nothing that can be done for you?
 Are you sick of taking medications?
-Do you want to advance as a human being?
+Do you want to grow spiritually as a human being?

 **Homeopathy might be the medicine for you.**